IsmoiljonJabborov/stage0-module4-conditions-task1/readme.md

 #### 5) Positive number determiner.
-Create a program that will determine and print if consumed number is positive (in this case print true) or no (print false) using if-else block.
+Create a program that will determine and print if consumed number is positive (in this case print true) or no rint false) using if-else block.
 The program should be implemented inside of code snippet:

         public class PositiveNumberDeterminer {